Online, Virtual and Classroom Courses

 • Distinction: 75+ marks

-Be sure to look over NEBOSH's latest mock NG2 practical assessment to better understand the structure and difficulty of the assessment.
+Be sure to look over NEBOSH's latest mock GNC2 practical assessment to better understand the structure and difficulty of the assessment.
+The NG2 Risk assessment is based on a given scenario.

-To pass your exams you must be able to clearly communicate your understanding of health and safety regulations and key concepts, as well as your ability to apply them to a workplace.
+To pass your exams, you must be able to clearly communicate your understanding of health and safety regulations and key concepts, as well as your ability to apply them to a workplace.
 This means having a good level of writing and oral communication skills, as well as the ability to critically evaluate situations and use evidence to back your conclusions.

 Many learners get nervous at the thought of exams, especially if they haven’t studied in a long time, but don’t let that put you off.
 You’ll get lots of revision and exam guidance throughout your course to help you answer questions and take the stress out of your exam day.